IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/migrating-content.md

 ### Other data

-Although Impex provides a simple way to import content and media, you may also want to import more advanced data like database tables or settings into WordPress.
+Although ImpEx provides a simple way to import content and media, you may also want to import more advanced data like database tables or settings into WordPress.

-Impex can import
+ImpEx provides built-in support for further data :

 - relational data like database tables

-- key/value based settings
+- key/value based settings (aka `wp_options`)

-into WordPress.

 @TODO: Add JSONSchema / examples for other data.